Beethoven / Dutilleux

 Also here, I have posted a detailed description and discussion of String Quartet No.8 in E minor, op.59/2, a.k.a.
 “Razumovsky Quartet No.2”, by Ludwig van Beethoven, hence I’m only including a list of the movements here:

 - Molto adagio (Si tratta questo pezzo con molto di sentimento), 4/4

 - Allegretto — Maggiore, Theme russe — Minore, 3/4

 - Finale: Presto, 2/2

-The second one of the “Razumovsky” quartets is not just demanding (technically, as well as in the interpretation) on the musicians—it is also not easy to “take in” for the listeners, being one Beethoven’s most reserved compositions: most of the late quartets—often called “difficult”—in my opinion are easier to “understand”.
+The second one of the “Razumovsky” quartets is demanding on the musicians (technically, as well as in the interpretation).
+On top of that, it is also not easy to “take in” for the listeners, being one Beethoven’s most reserved compositions.
+Most of the late quartets—often called “difficult”—in my opinion are easier to “understand”.

 The first movement was (expectedly) fast, energetic, if not ferocious in the semiquaver runs, very expressive, vivid.
 The scarce use of vibrato clearly made dissonances sound “sharper”, more incisive: one could well imagine how revolutionary this must have sounded ion the ears of Beethoven’s contemporary listeners!
 Then, there are these almost creepy pp segments, full of tension, suspense: energetic sections competing with a moments of forlornness.
 And quartet playing like coming from one single mind and soul!